mtdmo/markiiup/examplefile.md

 ---

-*This document showcases all WordMarks features.
-Edit it in the WordMarks editor to see the rich formatting and interactive features in action!*
+*This document showcases all markiiup features.
+Edit it in the markiiup editor to see the rich formatting and interactive features in action!*

 <!-- COMMENTS -->
 <!-- COMMENT 1: {"text":"This is an example comment","selectedText":"Comment System","author":"User","timestamp":"8/1/2025, 9:39:02 PM","completed":false,"status":"open"} -->